-Main educational goals of the discovery classes
+Main educational goals of the Opening Minds classes:

 • Critical thinking

 • Collaboration (in order to try and solve the problem together)